 Before you start your Lash Filler treatment, you’ll need to clean the skin and eyelashes thoroughly to ensure that your products are able to affect the hairs, and won’t be blocked by any leftover makeup, skincare residue, sebum etc., that can be present on the lashes.

-Take some foam cleanser and brush it into the skin and lashes, then rinse thoroughly with cool water and pat dry.
+Take some lash shampoo and brush it into the skin and lashes, then rinse thoroughly with cool water and pat dry.

 Step 2: Apply Eyepatches and Shields